na-na-hi/renget/archive/CloverLocations.md

 - Ghost House: A seemingly abandoned cabin found in Misguiding Forest.
 In reality, it's inhabited by a gang of Litwicks, Lampents, and their boss, a Haunter.
 The group frequently gets into squabbles over minor things.
 - Illuminous Spring: A small spring found in the heart of Misguiding Forest.
 Frequently mistaken for Luminous Spring.
 Home to three Tatsugiris who spend their time smoking weed.

-First appeared in "Sidequest: Journey to the Luminous Spring!" by Skroupi-anon: https://rentry.org/22agi
+First appeared in "Sidequest: Journey to the Luminous Spring!" by Skorupi-anon: https://rentry.org/22agi

 ###Baked Apple Woods
 A section of Apple Woods spawned after the forest fire incident caused by Team Misfits.
 For some reason, it is perpetually ablaze, even though the rest of the forest has recovered from the fire.